MeDirect webinar to focus on sustainable investments

-MeDirect Bank is organising the first medirectalk investment webinar for 2021 with the theme being “Sustainable Investment: investing for a better future”.
-The event will provide an expert overview of the latest trends and themes in sustainable investments.
+MeDirect Bank is organising the first medirectalk investment webinar for 2021 with the theme being ‘Sustainable Investment: investing for a better future’.
+The event, being held online on February 25, will provide an expert overview of the latest trends and themes in sustainable investments.

 The Liontrust Sustainable Investment team has been managing money for the past 20 years since it launched its Sustainable Future (SF) funds in 2001.
 The 13-strong team’s distinct investment process combines negative and positive screening and identifying the key structural growth trends that will shape the sustainable global economy of the future.